react-native-webrtc/react-native-callkeep/README.md

   onRNCallKitDidDisplayIncomingCall(error) {
     /* You will get this event after RNCallKit finishes showing incoming call UI
      * You can check if there was an error while displaying */
   }

+  onRNCallKitDidPerformSetMutedCallAction(muted) {
+    /* You will get this event after the system or the user mutes a call
+     * You can use it to toggle the mic on your custom call UI */
+  }